blacknand/Aether/docs/architecture.md

 2. **Time priority**: If multiple orders exist at the same price level, the secondary sorting criterion is time.
 The order that was recieved by the exchange first gets precedence over later orders at the same price.
 The "time" component is typically a high-precision timestamp (nanoseconds) assigned by the exchange the moment an order is recieved and accepted by the system.

 When a new aggressing order enters the system, the matching engine immediately attemps to match it against existing passive orders on the other side of the LOB.
-A trade is possible of the prices "cross" -- if an incoming bid order's price is `>=` the best ask price, or if an incoming ask order's price is `<=` the best bid price.
+A trade is possible if the prices "cross" -- if an incoming bid (buy) order's price is `>=` the best ask (sell) price, or if an incoming ask order's price is `<=` the best bid price.
 The matching process then follows a determistic sequential set of steps (it is the same for both ask and bid, just mirror them), I cover a bid here:

 1. **Identify Counterpart:** The engine looks at the ask side of the LOB and identifies the best price level; the one with the lowest price.
 2. **Check Price:** Since it is a market order, its implicit price is effectively infinite (because the implication is tha the trader is willing to pay *anything* for the securities), so it will cross with any available ask.
 For a limit buy order, the engine would check if its limit is `>=` the best ask price.